Jefferson49/ExtendedImportExport/README.md

 ![Screenshot: Default value settings in the control panel](resources/img/screenshot_control_panel_default_settings.jpg)

 ### Example Scripts
-The release ZIP file of the DownloadGedcomWithURL module also contains 3 example scripts for automatic download of GEDCOM files or storage on the server:
+The release ZIP file of the ExtendedImportExport module also contains 3 example scripts for automatic download of GEDCOM files or storage on the server:
 + [ExampleBashScript\.sh](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/ExampleBashScript.sh) contains a simple example, how a GEDCOM file can be stored on the webtrees server.
 To trigger a store process in regular time intervals, this bash script could be triggered by a Cron Job.
 + [ExamplePythonScript\.py](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/ExamplePythonScript.py) contains a simple example, how an automatic download can be performed with a Python script, e.g. on a Windows PC
 + [ExamplePythonScript2\.py](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/ExamplePyhtonScript2.py) contains a more advanced example for an automatic download with a Python script, which allows to store the downloaded file to a specific folder and also includes some logging output